sujamess/fastgql/README.md

 ## Getting Started
 - To install gqlgen run the command `go get github.com/arsmn/fastgql` in your project directory.<br/>
-- Add this line to your go mod file `replace github.com/arsmn/fastgql v0.13.0 => github.com/arsmn/gqlgen v0.13.2`
 - You could initialize a new project using the recommended folder structure by running this command `go run github.com/arsmn/fastgql init`.

 First work your way through the [Getting Started](https://gqlgen.com/getting-started/) tutorial.

-If you can't find what your looking for, look at our [examples](https://github.com/arsmn/gqlgen/tree/master/example) for example usage of gqlgen, or visit [godoc](https://godoc.org/github.com/arsmn/gqlgen).
+If you can't find what your looking for, look at our [examples](https://github.com/arsmn/fastgql/tree/master/example) for example usage of gqlgen, or visit [godoc](https://godoc.org/github.com/99designs/gqlgen).

+Don't forget to replace `go run github.com/99designs/gqlgen` with `go run github.com/arsmn/fastgql` when you are using doc commands!

 ## Using with Fasthttp